-MHR 6123 Consulting Project (3 hours)
+MHR 6123 Consulting Project (3)

-This course is to be conducted as a project with your employer.
+This course is to be conducted as a project with your employer or another sponsor organization.
 This course is designed to be a hands-on experience working with an actual business issue.
-You will serve as a leader of a project in an area outside of your normal work activities.
-You will be expected to lead a project that will identify an issue(s) facing your organization, develop alternatives for the issue(s), analyze those alternatives then based on your analysis develop and propose an implementation process for your solution.
+You will be expected to lead a human resources project that will identify an issue(s) facing your organization, develop alternatives for the issue(s), analyze those alternatives then based on your analysis develop and propose an implementation process for your solution.

+Conflict Management Courses (9 hours):

+ICM 5003 Survey of Conflict Management (3)

-Conflict Management Courses (9 hours) ICM 5013 Negotiation and Settlement Processes (3) ICM 5023 Mediation (3) ICM 5033 Conflict Management in Business and commercial Settings (3)
+ICM 5013 Negotiation and Settlement

+Processes (3)

+ICM 5023 Mediation (3)